 Incorporating indicators and targets which speak to value add and impact into the data collection process for each Portfolio Company will ensure that DPI can monitor the impact performance and, over time, and will be in a position to assess the impact that the Fund’s investment and strategic value add and impact interventions have had on each Portfolio Company and its respective stakeholders and at the Fund portfolio level.

+An Impact Scoring Tool is used to provide a quantitative value which reflects the investee’s impact performance at the time of investment, and a predicted score for the investee to achieve at the end of the holding period.
+This is used to set targets and appropriate indicators for each impact opportunity.
+On-going monitoring of progress against the score is carried out by the ESG and Impact team.
 Impact and value-add reporting will be carried out in line with broader fund reporting.
 Impact and value-add indicators will be selected by the investment team at the point of selecting specific value add and impact interventions and incorporated into the monitoring plan for the Investee Company in question.
 The Investment Committee will validate the proposed impact targets to be achieved during the holding period and indicators to be monitored and these will be included in the investment documentation.

 An annual Impact and ESG report will be developed using the information gathered during on-going monitoring and reporting activities.
 The report will include the review of each portfolio company progress against its ESG and Impact Action Plan as well as the progress of the fund against its Impact objectives.